How to use rescue mode on a server

 - Does not boot after a kernel upgrade

 - Does not boot following a modification of the bootloader configuration (Grub, lilo, …)

-Currently we offer three different types of rescue mode:
+Currently, we offer three different types of rescue modes:

 - From the console, click Server > Server list on the top menu.
 A list of your servers displays.

 - Click Manage next to the relevant server.

 - Click Rescue.

 - Select the rescue mode that corresponds to the OS you have installed on the server.

 - Click Click here to launch rescue mode.

 To access your server once you have launched Linux/FreeBSD rescue mode, follow these steps: